Introduction

 requests when working with contacts and address books in the messaging platform.

-a json document.
-Deleting contacts use the DELETE verb and updating expects PUT.
+is returned with additional information.
+Deleting contacts use the DELETE verb and

-case, parameters are given in the calling URL
+in the GET case, parameters are given in the calling URL (after a ?

 The format of the input and output json documents and the input url parameters are described in this manual.